bertofurth/Seagate-Central-Debian/README.md

 Linux system.

-Some brief guidelines for setting up a simple samba file sharing service are given in the file HOWTO-Samba-File-Sharing.md.
-Installing other services that the native Seagate Central firmware provided such as a DLNA media server, and a web management interface are left to the user.
+Some brief guidelines for setting up a simple samba file sharing service on Debian are given in the file HOWTO-Samba-File-Sharing.md.
+In addition some very brief instructions for setting up the webmin web management tool are provided towards the end of this document.
+Installing other services that the native Seagate Central firmware provided such as a DLNA media server are beyond the scope of this document.

 ## Warning
 **Performing modifications of this kind on the Seagate Central is not